noahehall/theBookOfNoah/0current/blockchain/udacity.md

   - hash private key with ECDSA to create public key
   - hash public key with SHA256 (256 bits), then with primitive to digest (RIPEMD-160, 160 bits) to create a public key hash
   - make the wallet address via Base58Check

+### digital signatures

+- establishes a proof of ownership for each transaction on the blockchain
+- created via the wallet address